paulwinex/pw_MultiScriptEditor/readme.md

 ### Existing integration modules

   - Houdini 13 and 14 (using [hqt.py](http://github.com/paulwinex/hqt ) module)
-  - Nuke 9
+  - Nuke 8,9
-  - Maya 2014
+  - Maya 2014, 2015

 If necessary, you can extend this to make your own integration module.
-The main pre condition - Should be used Python 2.7.
+The main pre condition - Should be used Python2.7.

 # How to install